 The school’s curriculum is rooted in tailored, small-ground instruction, with two teachers stationed in each classroom.
 After-school education includes Spanish, martial arts, dance tumbling, robotics and chess.

 “The loan is a key factor in ensuring every scholar whose education we are entrusted with has an extraordinary elementary experience”, said Emily Castillo León, Founder and Executive Director of Ethos Classical.
 “For the past four years, we’ve been getting results with our scholars in spite of our building.
 Moving forward, we’ll be able to accelerate our impact with our expanded space.
 What a gift.”

 In addition to Ethos, LIIF has partnered with Reinvestment Fund on the financing of other charter schools in the Atlanta area, including a $4 million loan to support Genesis Innovation Academy in southeast Atlanta and a $4.8 million loan to fund The Rise Schools in East Point.

 About the Low Income Investment Fund

 The Low Income Investment Fund (LIIF) is a national community development financial institution (CDFI), headquartered in San Francisco with offices in New York City, Atlanta, Los Angeles and Washington, D.C., that invests in communities of opportunity, equity and well-being.
 As a CDFI, LIIF supports projects that have high social value but lack access to traditional financial institutions.
-Since 1984, LIIF has deployed more than $3.1 billion to serve more than two million people in communities across the country from its five offices.
+Since 1984, LIIF has deployed more than $3.2 billion to serve 2.5 million people in communities across the country from its five offices.
 An S&P-rated organization, LIIF funds healthy communities by providing innovative capital solutions.